johnnovak/RML-Amiga/docs/docs/manual/hard-drive-games.md

     Never ever reset the emulated Amiga or quit the emulator _immediately_ after saving your game to the hard drive!
-Always wait 2-3 seconds and make sure the hard drive activity indicator LED in the bottom-right corner isn't flashing red (red means write activity, green means read activity).
-    If you don't do this, there is a good chance you'll lose or corrupt your save!
+Always wait 2-3 seconds and make sure the hard drive activity indicator LED in the bottom-right corner isn't flashing red anymore (red means write activity, green means read activity).
+If you don't wait, there is a good chance you'll lose or corrupt your save game!

-    The reasons for this is that hard drive writes usually happen in a slightly delayed manner on the Amiga.
-This is how things usually play out:
+    The reason for this is that hard drive writes happen in a slightly delayed manner on the Amiga.

-    - You do something that will cause writes to the hard drive (e.g., click the **Save** button in the save game dialog).
-    - There is no hard drive activity for up to 1-2 seconds.
-    - _After_ these 1-2 seconds, the actual write happens---the hard drive
-      activity indicator is briefly flashing red.
-    - The activity indicator then turns grey (no activity).
-Now it's safe to turn off you Amiga or quit the emulator.

 ## Key disks